×

 Care of Acacia and Field Maple

-Care of Acacia and Field Maple include pruning, fertilizers, watering etc. Acacia pruning is done No pruning needed and Field Maple pruning is done Prune if you want to improve plant shape, Prune in winter, Prune to stimulate growth, Remove damaged leaves, Remove dead leaves and Remove deadheads.
+Care of Acacia and Field Maple include pruning, fertilizers, watering etc. Acacia pruning is done and Field Maple pruning is done Prune if you want to improve plant shape, Prune in winter, Prune to stimulate growth, Remove damaged leaves, Remove dead leaves and Remove deadheads.
 In summer Acacia needs Adequately and in winter, it needs Average Water.
 Whereas, in summer Field Maple needs Lots of watering and in winter, it needs Average Water.